urbit/urbit.org-reloaded/content/using/install.md

 ## Urbit ID: An Overview {#id}

-Urbit works as a peer-to-peer network where fail because peers -- called **ships** -- are all associated with persistent and scarce identities that we refer to as **Urbit ID**.
+Urbit works as a peer-to-peer network where others fail because peers -- called **ships** -- are all associated with persistent and scarce identities that we refer to as **Urbit ID**.
 The Urbit ID registry is deployed on the Ethereum blockchain, and individual IDs exist as non-fungible tokens in that cryptographic ecosystem that chain.

 Urbit IDs function as network addresses, represented by pronounceable names like `~padmyn-pasnux`.
 There are a few kinds of Urbit ID, but ones meant for typical users are called **planets**.
 Anyone who has a planet can be thought of as a full "citizen" of the Urbit network.